Professor of Comparative Politics

 His research and teaching profile is broadly comparative.
 It has a strong historical dimension with time series reaching back to the first phases of democratic transition, state building, and industrialization up to the present day.
 Empirical research is based on comparative and quantitative-statistical methods, and has produced documented datasets and archives which are available to the academic community.
 It includes work on elections and representation, electoral systems and electoral behaviour, parties and party systems, democratization, state formation and nation-building, methodology, European integration, globalization, regionalism and nationalism, and political geography.

-Bertsou, Eri and Daniele Caramani (forthcoming).
+Bertsou, Eri and Daniele Caramani (2020).
 People Haven't Had Enough of Experts: Measuring Technocratic Attitudes among Citizens in Nine European Democracies.
-American Political Science Journal.
+American Political Science Journal (Early View).

 Caramani, Daniele and Luca Manucci (2019).
 National Past and Populism: The Re-Elaboration of Fascism and Its Impact on Right-Wing Populism in Western Europe.
 West European Politics.
 42 (6):1159-87.

 Caramani, Daniele and Ken Kollman (2017).
 The Nationalization of Electoral Politics: Frontiers of Research, Special symposium of Electoral Studies, 47: 51-145.